-Shaking his head, Jaymes reached over to put his hand on her shoulder.
+Shaking her head, clearly upset, Kaya reached over to put her hand on her husband’s.
 “We can’t go down there right now.
-If we go down there right now, we both die, and the rebellion dies with us.
-She is one of the most powerful followers of Ariadna I have ever seen.
+If we go down and try to fight, we both die, and the rebellion dies with us.
+She’s the most powerful follower of Ariadna I have ever seen.
 We can’t fail to set her free.
 If we are to die, let it not be in vain.”

 Slowly, Jaymes turned his attention to the cloaked figure.
 He motioned her closer.
-“If you led us up here, I assume you are sympathetic to the temple of Ariadna.
+“If you led us up here, I assume that mask my wife felt was no decoration.
 Who are you?”

 Fingers reached up to grip the hood of the cloak, pulling it backward.
 Long black hair spilled out from the cloak, and the soft, feminine features of a stunningly beautiful woman were revealed in the waning sunlight… perhaps a little older than Kaya.
 Now that Jaymes could see her face more clearly, he also got a brief glimpse of the golden dress at the neckline of the cloak.

 “My name is Nira,” she said quietly, and mentally Jaymes reduced his guess as to her age.
 Mid twenties at the oldest… her eyes were older than her voice.
-“I have been following this caravan for some time while keeping my distance from them.
+“I have been following this caravan since it left Pantaglin… I arrived in town less than an hour before the trap was sprung.
 They are taking her back to the temple of Tabharos.
 I fear if they reach the temple, she might not survive the night.”